navnit75/Obsidian-Notes/content/index.md

 ---

 Hey,  I'm Navnit also go by **rinzler4175** online.

-Currently I am SDE-1 at Amazon.
+Currently I am an SDE-1 at Amazon.
 I have worked with LG as Research Engineer for 2 years.
 This where I realized the power of good research while working with Softwares.
 I spend my time reading about **Embedded Systems**, **Data Science**, and **Competitive Programming**.
 Recently I got interest for **Backend And Distributed Systems**.

 I started using `Obsidian` during my Master's, been using it for a while now.